Knowledge Hub

 • The Data Processing Agreement - ensuring there is a contract between your organisation (controller) and the service provider (processor);

-• Cross border transfers - Risk assessments need conducting prior to any transfer of personal data cross border to non-adequate countries.
-It’s not always the case that processors are based in the EEA or the UK, many service providers are based across the waters such as in the US.
-It is necessary to ensure you have adequate safeguards in place to be able to transfer personal data to your processor cross border.
+• Cross-border transfers - Risk assessments must be conducted before any transfer of personal data cross-border to countries that are not deemed adequate.
+It’s not always the case that processors are based in the EEA or the UK; many service providers are based across the waters, such as in the US.
+It is necessary to ensure you have adequate safeguards in place to be able to transfer personal data to your processor cross-border.
 Data transfers to certain third countries which are considered adequate are permissible without any further safeguards.
 However, transfers to other third countries are permitted so long as one of the transfer mechanisms in Chapter 5 of the GDPR is met.
 One of those is signing and complying with standard contractual clauses (SCCs), the UK has its own version referred to as the International Data Transfer Agreement (IDTA) as do other countries, inspired by the EU SCCs; the version you agree would be dependent on where the personal data and of whom, is being transferred.
-The following are risk assessments that need considering: -
+The following are risk assessments that need to be considered: -

-• Data Protection Impact Assessments (DPIA) - where a type of processing is likely to result in a high risk to the rights and freedoms of natural persons, in particular using new technologies, and taking into account the nature, scope, context and purposes of the processing, a controller must carry out an assessment of the impact of the envisaged processing operations on the protection of personal data.
+• Data Protection Impact Assessments (DPIA) - where a type of processing is likely to result in a high risk to the rights and freedoms of natural persons, in particular using new technologies, and taking into account the nature, scope, context and purposes of the processing, a controller must assess the impact of the envisaged processing operations on the protection of personal data.

-• Transfer Impact Assessment or Transfer Risk assessment - this enables data exporters (controllers) to determine if the mechanism they intend to use for an international data transfer provides an adequate level of protection in the circumstances of that transfer.
+• Transfer Impact Assessment or Transfer Risk Assessment - This enables data exporters (controllers) to determine whether the mechanism they intend to use for an international data transfer provides an adequate level of protection in the circumstances of that transfer.

-• Security of processing – you need to ensure that you implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk.
+• Security of processing – you must ensure that you implement appropriate technical and organisational measures to achieve a level of security commensurate with the risk.

 Some examples of Processors

-• Payroll provider – to assist aspects of payroll on behalf of a controller;
+• Payroll provider – to assist with aspects of payroll on behalf of a controller;

 • Market research companies- that collect and analyse, and share data under the instructions of a controller;